JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds visualization for edge targeted commands (instead of the usual center targeted).
 	- Adds new key bindings for picking the hovered object and picking the whole building.
 	- Adds a new key binding for resetting offset (unbound by default).
+	- Adds a new key binding for stacking (unbound by default).
+	- Adds new key bindings for modifier keys.
+	- Adds amount of selected objects to the multiselect.
+	- Adds settings for changing the modifier keys for tools.
+	- Changes Pipette and Area Pipette tools to support picking up objects.
 	- Fixes multiselect being always scalable.
 Now only scales if all child objects can be scaled.
 	- Fixes multiselect not copying the child scale.
 	- Improves multicommand support.